esper-io/console_docs/docs/getting-started/contact.md

 ## How to Contact Esper Team?

 If you face any issues while using Esper, we are here to help you!
-Support options available to you depend on your Esper tier:
+Support options available to you depending on your Esper tier:

 -   Esper Starter -  [Esper Support Forum](https://support.esper.io)
 -   Esper Essentials - [support@esper.io](mailto:support@esper.io)